You are here

 HTTP allows connections to pass from the client to the server via optional intermediaries called proxies.
 Proxies are servers on the network that receive your requests and pass them on to the origin server on your behalf (possibly via yet more proxies).
 There are several types of proxies but we're only concerned with 'ordinary' proxies here, i.e. the kind of proxies you have to explicitly set up your client to use (transparent proxies and reverse proxies are not relevant here).
 The HTTP standard specifies how proxies should work.
 Note that it is possible that you may send or receive additional headers when you make connections via proxies.

-Bee Client supports proxies using the underlying JVM API.
-There are two approaches available:
+Bee Client supports proxies using the underlying Java API.
+There are two approaches available and you choose what you want via the

 Config- this is compiled into your app but does not require any command-line flags.
-Also, it allows various connections to use different proxies at the same time.
+Also, it allows various connections to use different proxies at the same time by using different

 Using a Proxy object